Melima-Project/me-website/_posts/2017-08-24-me-token-value-creation.md

 Also, we may make separate Melima Droid (non-free) Premium version also, but this is [under discussion](https://github.com/Melima-Project/me-droid/issues/1).

-Funds from the ICO will be diversified, and we also intend to actively trade with 10% of the funds.
+Funds from an ICO will be diversified, and we also intend to actively trade with 10% of the funds.
 And profit from risky funds trading will be also shared with stackholders.

 As for exact dates, check our [Roadmap]({{ site.baseurl }}#roadmap).